codingisok-team/codingisok/_src/posts/2019-03-18-our-testing-philosophy.md

 2. Inserting "helpful" print statements, or: write some code and, when it fails, print out some hopefully useful values and place markers to track down the bugs.
 This method is inelegant, but can get the job done if you know what you're doing.
-We don't not recommend this method, but if something breaks, you'll have some re-testing to do.
+We *don't not* recommend this method, but if something breaks, you'll have some re-testing to do.
 Also it makes your code messy.
+Also also it makes it hard for anyone else to dive in and feel confident they're not breaking something since you don't have a test suite.

 3. Test-driven development (TDD), or: write an excessive number of debatably-useful tests before writing any code.
 Then write some code and fix any bugs using the testing output.
 Rinse and repeat.
-A trendy approach at the moment, but honestly not our favorite; we think TDD is pedantic and cumbersome and cements your program's design before you even know what the best design is.
+TDD is trendy approach at the moment, but honestly not our favorite; we think TDD is pedantic and cumbersome and cements your program's design before you've even decided what the best design is.

 # Our approach to testing

-A good program begins with something like an essay outline (a program outline, if you will).
+We believe a good program begins with a program outline (just like how you're supposed to create an outline before writing that essay about [*The Tenant of Wildfell Hall* and how Anne Brontë was ahead of her time and is still completely underrated](http://www.harkavagrant.com/index.php?id=202), or at least that's what our high school English teachers told us to do).
 A program outline allows the coder to determine the general structure and flow of the program including core classes, methods, functions, and variables.
-No real code is necessary here, stubs are fine to get the point across.
+No real code is necessary here, pseudocode and stubs are fine to get the point across.
 Once you have a general outline, then you can start writing tests, feeling confident that you (probably) won't have to frantically change a bunch of names and refactor like, 10 times.

-TODO: talk about pseudocode

 ## Case Study: Hot Dog Order Tracker

-You are a newly-minted proud 10-year-old owner of a hot dog stand who needs a way to keep track of orders.
+You are a 10-year-old, newly-minted, proud owner of a hot dog stand who needs a way to keep track of orders.
 Fortunately, you're also a [*seasoned* programmer](https://crouton.net) (geddit??).
 You decide to code an order tracker that will allow you to input orders and display an itemized receipt when an order is completed, including a unique order number.
 Since you're a child, you don't need to worry about taxes.
-Or working.
-Why are you running a business?
+Or working, actually — why are you running a business anyway?

 ### Option 1: Basic Programming (not to be confused with [BASIC](https://en.wikipedia.org/wiki/BASIC) programming)

-You're pretty lazy, so you figure you'll just start with something simple: have the program take in the name of the food and the cost.
+You want to feel like you know what you're doing, so you figure you'll start with something simple: have the program take in the name of each item and its cost.
 Done!

 ```
 def get_food_from_console():  # Returns a str